What happens in therapy?

 If your insurance plan cover services, you will provide your receipt of payment to them for reimbursement which is delivered to you by email after I receive your funds.

-What does it mean to be 'neurodiversity-affirming'?
+What does it mean to offer 'neurodiversity-affirming' therapy?

 Neurodiversity is based on the idea that each of our brains are completely unique (like fingerprints) and therefore provide a unique experience of our world through our senses, cognition, and relationships.
 Being neurodiversity-affirming means to embrace natural neurological differences, and views any resulting disability as rooted in societal barriers, NOT as individual deficits.